-ARC's Export initiative works to help small and mediumsized Appalachian enterprises export their products, services, and expertise to markets throughout the world.
+ARC's Export initiative works to help small and mediumsized Appalachian enterprises, many of which are located in rural settings around the Region, successfully export their products, services, and expertise to markets throughout the world.
 The initiative is coordinated through ARC's Export Trade Advisory Council, which includes representatives from the international trade offices of the 13 Appalachian states, the U.S. Commercial Service, and ARC's local development districts.
-In FY 2016, ARC worked closely with the White House Rural Council in conducting a series of "Made in Rural America" local export development workshops in 10 Appalachian states.
-Major Appalachia USA Export delegations, featuring 75 of the Region's businesses and organizations, attended three multi-sector international trade events, including the Hannover Messe International Marketplace in Hannover, Germany: Trade Winds-South America 2016 in Santiago, Chile; and the MINExpo 2016 International Trade Exposition in Las Vegas, Nevada.
+In FY 2017, "Appalachia USA" export delegations, featuring 54 of the Region's businesses and organizations, traveled to the China Global Wood Trade Conference in Chengdu, China, and to the multi-sector Trade Winds 2017 in Bucharest, Romania.
+In addition, ARC worked closely with the U.S. Commercial Service to highlight the Appalachian Region at the 2017 Select USA Investment